One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Avoid the “death grip” because it increases the chance of incorrectly angling the bow against the shot.

-Warning!
-You will have erratic bow flight if you are gripping your bow too tightly.
+Warning.
+You’ll have erratic bow flight if you’re gripping your bow too tightly.

 Before shooting, make sure your hand position on the bow grip is perfectly correct.